xaviserrag/seed-phaserjs-browserify/Readme.md

 ```

 The first statement `ab.js` or `settings.js` are the output files and the others are the input files.
 Every file on the output
 will be prepared to be downloaded on demand.
-The first one will be the one loaded on the `<script>´ tag.
+The first one will be the one loaded on the `<script>` tag.

 ```javascript
 <script src="js/ab.js"></script>